 Dame Zaha Hadid (1950 – 2016)

-Born in Baghdad, Iraq, Zaha Hadid is undeniably one of the most successful female architects in history.
-She was the first woman to take home architecture’s highest honour, the Pritzker Architecture Prize (2004) and was awarded the RIBA Gold Medal (Britain’s top architectural award) in 2016, the year of her death.
-She left behind a hefty $126 million fortune.
+Zaha Hadid, born in Baghdad, was one of the most influential female architects in history.
+She was the first woman to win the prestigious Pritzker Architecture Prize in 2004 and received the RIBA Gold Medal in 2016, the year of her passing.
+Her success left a lasting legacy, including a $126 million fortune.

 “Architecture is particularly difficult for women; there's no reason for it to be.
 I don't want to blame men or society, but I think it was for a long time, the clients were men, the building industry is all male. ”